WHAT’S THE MSF ALL ABOUT?

 People who you work with will be required to give you an overall assessment for each of the following boxes:

-- You need to do 2 sets of 5 in ST1 (i.e. clinicians only)
+- You need to do 2 sets in ST1 (5 clinicians only in hospital posts.
+In primary care, 5 clinicians, mainly GPs, and 5 non-clinicians)

-- You don’t need to do any in ST2
+- You don’t have to do any in in ST2 (although is often useful)

 - You need to do 2 sets of 10 in ST3 (5 clinicians and 5 non-clinicians)